Brunei

 • Proof of onward travel

-• A letter from the production company stating the purpose and duration of the visit
+• Letter from the production company stating the purpose and duration of the visit

-International film crews working in Brunei must obtain accreditation from the Brunei Government’s Prime Minister’s Office, Information Department.
-This process involves submitting various documents, including passports, visas, proof of insurance, and payment of a registration fee.
+International film crews working in Brunei must obtain accreditation from the Prime Minister’s Office, Information Department.
+Accreditation confirms the crew’s professional status and authorises filming activity in Brunei.

 • Proof of insurance